Revised EECERA SIG protocols and requirements for 2017

 Following the May 2016 Board of Trustees meeting it was unanimously agreed that EECERA SIGs should operate under a revised set of procedures and protocols, which include new requirements for SIG Convenors and members.
 These revised protocols and requirements are set out below and will come into force from January 2017.

-2. SIGs should have at least two Convenors (of different nationalities, based in two different countries, one of whom should be working in a European institution), who are responsible for facilitating the work of the SIG.
+- SIGs should have at least two Convenors and no more than three (of different nationalities, based in two different countries, one of whom should be working in a European institution), who are responsible for facilitating the work of the SIG.
 The SIG convenors should be members of EECERA.
+Where a SIG has three convenors, only two convenors will be entitled to be part of Electoral College.

 - the names and emails of convenors and current members of the SIG;